 For a practice so heavily focused on moral standards, the customer-centric nature of digital transformation is an ideal fit for the Islamic banking world.
-One country that has already latched on to that concept is Morocco; which is expected to become a Sharia-compliant banking hub only 3 years after legalising the practice.
+One country that has already latched on to that concept is Morocco; which is expected to become a Sharia-compliant banking hub only 3 years after legalizing the practice.

-The central Moroccan bank announced the approval of five Sharia-compliant banking services at the start of 2017, making it one of the latest Muslim-majority countries to authorise the practice of Islamic banking.
-This happened two years after a law was passed by the central bank that allowed for non-banks to start offering payment solutions, which is also what opened the floodgates for the fintech world.
+The central Moroccan bank announced the approval of five Sharia-compliant banking services at the start of 2017, making it one of the latest Muslim-majority countries to authorize the practice of Islamic banking.
+This happened two years after a law was passed by the central bank that allowed non-banks to start offering payment solutions, which is also what opened the floodgates for the fintech world.

-The prohibition of interest, general principles of fairness and the less speculative nature of its products had already led to the popularity of Sharia-compliant banking in many North African and Middle Eastern countries, and Morocco was keen to claim a piece of the $2 trillion pie.
+The prohibition of interest, general principles of fairness, and the less speculative nature of its products had already led to the popularity of Sharia-compliant banking in many North African and Middle Eastern countries, and Morocco was keen to claim a piece of the $2 trillion pie.

 In the last few years, Islamic banking has had a truly transformative impact on the local financial industry, with more banked citizens than ever before and the nation even issuing its first Islamic sovereign bonds.
 There are also plans in the pipeline to introduce Islamic insurance products.

 In order to get the wheels turning a little faster, the legislation chose to refer to the practice as ‘participatory’ banking to encourage private firms that might have been put off by the religious connotations.
-This deliberate word choice reflects the fact that the country has decided not to follow any existing Sharia-compliant template and has instead created its own model; a model based not only on the local market, but also the consultation of more progressive international models.
+This deliberate word choice reflects the fact that the country has decided not to follow any existing Sharia-compliant template and has instead created its own model; a model based not only on the local market but also the consultation of more progressive international models.

 There were certainly hurdles to overcome in the early months, with banking employees needing to be trained in the intricacies of participatory finance and public misconceptions about the sector needing to be dispelled through education.
-But the modern Moroccan people are thankfully no strangers to major change in the financial sector, because they’ve been enjoying something of a digital banking revolution for some years now.
+But the modern Moroccan people are thankfully no strangers to a major change in the financial sector because they’ve been enjoying something of a digital banking revolution for some years now.